Analysts say they would not be surprised to see stocks take aim at January's lows in the week ahead.» Read More

 Jim Iuorio, TJM Institutional Services, takes a look at the latest analyst calls.

 Some Wall Street strategists say bank stocks will continue to outperform, given improving loan fundamentals, attractive valuations and rising dividends.

 The FMHR traders reveal their final trades.

-The "Squawk on the Street" news team reports on today's top business headlines, including a look at whether the markets will continue to hit new highs for the eleventh day in a row.
+The "Squawk on the Street" news team reports on today's top business headlines, including Yahoo's bid to buy Tumblr; and whether the Fed is propping the market's rally.

 The "Squawk on the Street" news team discusses Yahoo's bid to buy Tumblr.